vboyev-MSFT/defender-docs/defender-office-365/attack-simulation-training-faq.md

 Currently, there are 94 built-in trainings on the [Training modules](attack-simulation-training-training-modules.md) page.

-### Q: How are languages enabled for experiences like training modules and notifications?
+### Q: How are languages used for experiences like training modules and notifications?

-By default, training module uses the browser locale settings to determine the language of the end user.
-However, once the training has been assigned to a user, then the language selection persists, and future trainings are assigned in that language.
+- **Training modules**: The browser locale settings are used.
+But once the training has been assigned to a user, the language selection persists, and future trainings are assigned in that language.
-For end user notifications, the service follows the mailbox locale/language, whereas the language for simulation payload is based on the selection made by admin during the creation of simulation.
+- **End user notifications**: The mailbox locale/language settings are used.
+- **Simulation playloads**: The language selected by the admin during creation is used.
-For landing pages, it uses the Microsoft 365 account language settings, and the settings around preferred and display languages should be set to the desired language.
-User can also change languages from the dropdown present in the landing pages.
+- **Landing pages**: The Microsoft 365 account language settings are used.
+User can also change languages from the drop down present in the landing page.

 ### Q: Are there any limits in targeting users while importing from a CSV or adding users?